 Breast Cancer Awareness Month

-Breast Cancer Awareness Fundraiser – Celebrate Breast Cancer Awareness Month (October) with your residents by having them make breast cancer awareness bracelets using pink ribbon beads and jewelry cording.
+Breast Cancer Awareness Fundraiser – Celebrate Breast Cancer Awareness Month (October) with your residents by having them make breast cancer awareness bracelets using beads and jewelry cording.
 Sell the finished bracelets to raise money for a local breast cancer awareness charity.

 Bake Sale – Each week in October, host a bake sale by recruiting your facility’s Baking Club to make a variety of baked goods to sell to raise money during this Breast Cancer Awareness Month.